il-dat/jaffle_shop/local-packages/dbt-tags/README.md

 ### 1. Persist dbt tags as Snowflake object's tags

 All dbt tags are allowed by default.
-Let's define your list of tags with below example:
+If needed, let's define your list of tags with the below example:

 - In `customers.yml`: